facephi/sdk-mobile-android-samples/android/v.1.5.2/DemoVideoId/README.md

 2. customerId: User ID if available
 3. steps: List of steps of the operation if they have been previously defined

-In this demo the process is carried out in a Fragment button:
+In this demo the process is carried out in a button:

 ```
 SDKController.newOperation(